 Barbara’s coaching of executive leaders focuses on the whole person and how all the elements of who they are impact their work and leadership.
 Her holistic approach draws heavily on her training in personal and group dynamics.

-Barbara sees that successful senior level executives must demonstrate a very high level of strategic thinking, technical acumen, and execution excellence, along with superior leadership skills that drive results and engender “followership” among those who work with them.
+Barbara believes successful senior level executives must demonstrate a very high level of strategic thinking, technical acumen, and execution excellence, along with superior leadership skills that drive results and engender “followership” among those who work with them.
 The linchpin is emotional intelligence.
 That is a keen awareness of who they are, how they interact with others, and mastery of how to build strong, collaborative relationships.

 Senior executives often excel at the hard skills of their role because of the way they are trained and rewarded.
 As such, many have blind spots with respect to those attributes of leadership and behavior that can help them increase their overall effectiveness.
 Barbara works with executives to help them see their blind spots, understand how they are perceived by those around them, and to develop new approaches to how they work with members of their organization.
 She provides strategies and tools that are tailored to the executive to help them sustain and build on what they have learned.
 These might include simple, but effective, working tools the leader may use to increase their facility in active listening and reflective response, strategies that employ the dialogue approach as a means to improve their communication, and methods for continual self-assessment and developmental planning.